QRamadan/MoPrivFair-ConflictsDetection/README.md

 This file presents the artifacts used in Chapter 2 of my PhD thesis, which provides a BPMN-based Framework for Detecting Conflicts between Security, Data-minimization and Fairness Requirements.
 This framework is a sub-framework of the proposed MoPriveFair methodology in my thesis.
 My submission includes a prototypical implementation of my work on top of STS, the supporting tool for the BPMN extension [SecBPMN2](http://www.secbpmn.disi.unitn.it/), whose security requirements we reused.
-The implementation supports : First, the modeling of security, data-minimization and fairness requirements in BPMN models, using a suitable model editor.
-Second, formulating security, data-minimization and fairness requirments as SecBPMN2-Q queries that can be verified against security-, data-minimization- and fairness-annotated BPMN model for alignment verification purpose.
+The implementation supports: First, the modeling of security, data-minimization and fairness requirements in BPMN models, using a suitable model editor.
+Second, formulating security, data-minimization and fairness requirements as SecBPMN2-Q queries that can be verified against security-, data-minimization- and fairness-annotated BPMN model for alignment verification purpose.
 Third, automated conflict analysis in data-minimization-, security-, and fairness-annotated BPMN models, based on our catalog of anti-patterns.